foiegreis/RoboKitPy/README.md

 ## Code Examples

-Let's see some examples for the UR5e Robot.
-We will analyze the Forward Kinematics using Denavit-Hartenberg and Product of Exponentials, as well as the Inverse Kinematics and we will then plot the robot and visualize the Manipulability and Force Ellipsoids.
+Let's see some examples of the functionalities provided by the code.

+### Forward Kinematics
 Starting with the Forward Kinematics:

 ```python